Dieppe

 Dieppe is a seaport on the English Channel at the mouth of the river Arques.
 A regular ferry service runs to Newhaven in England.

 Famous for its scallops, Dieppe also has a popular pebbled beach, a 15th-century castle and the churches of Saint-Jacques and Saint-Remi.
 The mouth of the river Scie lies at Hautot-sur-Mer, directly to the west of Dieppe.

-The inhabitants of the town of Dieppe are called Dieppois (m) and Dieppoise (f) in French.

 History

+The name Dieppe was derived from the Anglo-Saxon word "deep", for the depth of the natural estuary.

-First recorded as a small fishing settlement in 1030, Dieppe was an important prize fought over during the Hundred Years' War.
+The first human activity in Dieppe were the Gauls, who used the area as a fishing and maritime trade hub, which continued as Romans settled there.
+Following the fall of the Roman Empire, the area was regularly visited and eventually occupied by Vikings.
+The first mention of a permanent fishing settlement was recorded in 1030.
+Dieppe was an important prize fought over during the Hundred Years' War.

+By the Middle Ages, Dieppe had become a heavily frequented port.
+The town was intermittently under control of England until 1443.
+Under Louis XI, Dieppe was used to launch privateering and maritime expedition operations.

+Colonial activity

 It housed the most advanced French school of cartography in the 16th century.
 Two of France's best navigators, Michel le Vasseur and his brother Thomas le Vasseur, lived in Dieppe when they were recruited to join the expedition of René Goulaine de Laudonnière which departed Le Havre for Florida on April 20, 1564.
 The expedition resulted in the construction of Fort Caroline, the first French colony in the New World.
+At the same time, merchants of Dieppe were beginning to frequent the ports of Senegambia.

 Another expedition two years before, in which Goulaine de Laudonnière was under the command of Jean Ribault, a local Huguenot captain, had resulted in the foundation of Charlesfort, now in South Carolina.
 Dieppe was the premier port of the kingdom in the 17th century.

-After King Edward VI died on 6 July 1553, putting a temporary end to Protestant rule in England, John Knox left England to evade the Catholic regime of Mary I. First, under the permission of his friends, he went back to his home country of Scotland.
-Then after he stayed in Dieppe for a few months, he continued on his tracks and stayed in Geneva.
-There he met one of his influences, John Calvin.

 On 23 July 1632, 300 colonists heading to New France departed from Dieppe.
 At the Revocation of the Edict of Nantes in 1685, Dieppe lost 3,000 of its Huguenot citizens, who fled abroad.

+In 1633 the merchants of Dieppe and Rouen were granted a monopoly on trade between the Senegal and Gambia rivers by Cardinal Richelieu.
+Norman French was spoken as a trade language in ports of modern-day Senegal such as Rufisque in the late 17th century.
+In 1637 Captain Thomas Lambert sailed from Dieppe for the Compagnie du Cap-Vert et du Sénégal, and established a trading post at the mouth of the Senegal that would eventually become Saint-Louis.